GIS - A Quick Tour

 Increasingly, private sector organisations are creating map data in GIS form (like ourselves), however the high costs involved will mean governments remain the primary source of GIS data.

 Satellite imagery is increasingly available, and lends itself readily to use in GIS.
-Development and deployment of satellites is very expensive, so too is the imagery captured (in fact most of the satellite imagery sent back to earth over the past thirty years has never been looked at, it is simply too expensive)
+Development and deployment of satellites is very expensive, so too is the imagery captured (in fact most of the satellite imagery sent back to earth over the past forty years has never been looked at, it is simply too expensive).

 Digital data costs and government policies.